 The workshops would normally be expected to take place over 1 or 2 days at maximum and to be organised by a more senior researcher, who need not be a member of the EPS.
 Applications for funding for a workshop should be made by the organiser, and these should provide:

-- An outline of the topic area, indicating why the workshop would be timely
+An outline of the topic area, indicating why the workshop would be timely

 - A proposed format (including a schedule of talks, where appropriate), covering no more than 2 pages of A4